-USMF serves as custodian and investment manager of approximately 95.7% and 93.9% of the Foundation's Investments as of June 30, 2018 and 2017, respectively.
+USMF serves as custodian and investment manager of approximately 89.6% and 89.1% of the Foundation's Investments as of June 30, 2019 and 2018, respectively.
 Investments of trusts and annuities are separately invested in exchange-traded funds.
-Approximately \$4.9 million, or about 1.14% of the Foundation's investment assets and approximately \$5.5 million, or about 1.58% of the Foundation's investment assets, are directly invested by management into these funds as of June 30, 2018 and 2017, respectively.
-The remaining 3.2% and 4.6% balance of UMCPF's investment assets in fiscal year 2018 and fiscal year 2017 respectively, are invested in individually targeted investments (Note 3 MPTC), investment assets held for others and Retained Life Estates.
+Approximately \$5.9 million, or about 1.2% of the Foundation's investment assets and approximately \$4.5 million, or about 1.1% of the Foundation's investment assets, are directly invested by management into these funds as of June 30, 2019 and 2018, respectively.
+The remaining 9.2% and 9.8% balance of UMCPF's investment assets in fiscal year 2019 and fiscal year 2018 respectively, are invested in individually targeted investments (Note 3 MPTC), investment assets held for others, Israel Bonds, mutual funds and Retained Life Estates.